 But attitudes seem to have softened considerably since then.
 Shortly after the news of her death broke, I visited Sandy Row, a staunchly loyalist area of south Belfast, and spoke to one of its residents, a retired scaffolder named Robert McKie.
 “I was among the 200,000 people who protested outside Belfast City Hall against the [Anglo-Irish] Agreement,” Mckie told me.
 “I didn’t like it.
 But Mrs Thatcher stood up to the IRA, a terrorist organisation.
 On balance, her legacy is a very positive one for this community.”

 Paisley himself appears to have reached a similar conclusion.
-In a statement issued on Monday afternoon, the former Northern Irish first minster described Thatcher as “great” on eight separate occasions.
+In a statement issued on Monday afternoon, the former Northern Irish first minister described Thatcher as “great” on eight separate occasions.
 Of course, Paisley has good reason to feel grateful towards Thatcher.
 One consequence of the Agreement was to encourage a shift in the support of working-class loyalists away from the moderate UUP and towards the Paisley’s own, more radical, Democratic Unionist Party, now the largest single party at the Stormont Assembly.

 But less than a mile west of Sandy Row, on the republican Falls Road, anti-Thatcher sentiment remains as widespread and intense as ever.
 Within 24 hours of her death, someone had daubed the words ‘Iron Lady?
 Rust in peace’ on the front wall of the Royal Victoria Hospital, a paediatric centre located a few hundred yards from Sinn Fein’s West Belfast constituency offices.
 “The appropriate word is ‘brutal’,” care-worker Gerry Hughton told me.
 “That would sum up her style and the style of her party.
 To us, she was simply brutal.”